Balcony Cabin #8202

-On my 12-night Mediterranean cruise on the Carnival Breeze, I stayed in balcony cabin #8202, which is the furthest cabin forward on the port side.
-I thought this cabin would get more motion, but the seas were so calm, the ship barely moved during the cruise.
-The advantage of this cabin is how quiet it was.
-With no one walking by and with only one neighbor, we enjoyed a very quiet time.
-The walk to the elevator lobby and forward stairwell was shorter than I expected.
+These photos were all taken in cabin #8202 on the Carnival Breeze during a 12-night Mediterranean cruise on the Carnival Breeze, which is the furthest cabin forward on the port side.
+The advantage of this cabin is how quiet it is.
+With no one walking by and with only one neighbor, you'll enjoy a very quiet time.

 The primary difference between the Carnival Breeze cabins and those of her two older sister ships is the color scheme.
 The Breeze looks very tropical, with the cabins done in bright blue, yellow, and gold, with light walls.
 The other two ships are done in darker rust and earth tones.
 The Carnival Breeze cabins look much like a hotel room in a Caribbean resort.
 The faux louvered doors and murals in the corridors add to this atmosphere.

 The comfortable beds in the Carnival Breeze balcony cabin can be set up as twins or a queen-sized bed.
-Each bed or side of the bed has its own night stand.Continue to 5 of 7 below.
+Each bed or side of the bed has its own nightstand.

 It just wouldn't be a Carnival cruise ship cabin without nightly towel animals!
 The cabin stewards continue to get more and more creative.